General Syntax

 # Subscription/Unsubscription APIs

 Subscription-based APIs do not return results immediately.
-These APIs require developers to pass a callback function as a parameter.
-This callback function is triggered when the API is completed or when an event changes, and it can be executed multiple times.
-The parameter descriptions of this general callback function are as follows:
+Such APIs require developers to pass a callback function as a parameter.
+This callback function will be triggered when the API is completed or when an event changes, and can be executed multiple times.
+The descriptions of the parameters of this universal callback function are as follows:

 Code example: